• Risk factors for developing dental implant infection include poor oral hygiene, smoking, and previous periodontal disease.

 Remember that the absence of pain does not always mean the absence of disease.
 This is why proper and timely dental exams are crucial.

-Dental implant infection symptoms also include a large probing depth of the peri-implant pockets and gradual bone loss in the affected area.
+Dental implant infection symptoms also include a deep probing depth of the peri-implant pockets and gradual bone loss in the affected area.
 Those, however, can only be diagnosed by a professional such as a dentist or periodontist.

 Stages of dental implant infection